-Since David Bowie praised Ozark Henry’s debut album as one of his favourites of 1996, the Belgian artist and United Nations Goodwill Ambassador has produced music ranging from avant-garde electronica to pop and, most recently, a symphonic album with the National Orchestra of Belgium.
-Henry’s universe is defined by a blending of craft with experiment, audio with visual and heritage with technology.
-TEDx and Google New York invited him to talk about his recent ground-breaking work in 3D sound.
+Since David Bowie praised Ozark Henry’s debut album as one of his favorites, the Belgian artist has produced Music ranging from avant-garde electronica to pop and even a symphonic album with the National Orchestra of Belgium.